haleemur/dbt-modelling-test/README.md

 # Introduction

 This technical test makes use the dvdrentals postgresql database, docker & dbt.
-The goal of this test is to asses the candidate's knowledge of docker-based workflow, dbt & data transformation.
+The goal of this test is to assess the candidate's knowledge of
+* docker-based development workflow
+* dbt
+* data modelling & transformation

-In this exercise, you will set up & teardown your docker environment by following some instructions below, write transformations in dbt to answer the following questions.
-Useful commands related to docker & dbt have been highlighted below for your convenience.
+In this exercise, you will set up your docker environment by following instructions laid out below in order to write transformations in dbt to answer the questions posed below.

+Adequate knowledge of `git` is presumed.
+Useful commands related to docker & dbt are included in in this readme for your convenience.

 - For more information about dbt, please visit their (documentation site)[https://docs.getdbt.com/docs/introduction].
 I also find the [`setting-up`](https://docs.getdbt.com/tutorial/setting-up) useful tutorial for beginners.
 - For more information about docker, please visit their (documentation site)[https://docs.docker.com/]